Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is 34 trips per day across all routes, equating to around 34 weekly trips per stop.
+The service frequency averages 34 trips per day across all routes, resulting in approximately 34 weekly trips per stop.

 Frequently Asked Questions - Transport